Tampa Bay Rays vs Baltimore Orioles - July 13, 2019 Recap

-Yandy Diaz and Tommy Pham also homered for the Rays, who have won four of five to move within six games of the first-place Yankees in the AL East.
-Tampa Bay opened this series with a 16-4 rout, then managed only three hits on Saturday afternoon - all of them in the third inning - before regrouping in the nightcap.
+BALTIMORE (AP) Less than 24 hours after pitching in a mop-up role, Stevie Wilkerson delivered the game-deciding home run.

-''I know we had a hiccup there in Game 1, but in two out of three games we've really, really swung the bats well,'' Cash noted.
+Why, that's almost as improbable as the Orioles putting the clamps on a Tampa Bay offense that opened the series by scoring 16 runs.

-In the opener, Stevie Wilkerson hit a two-run homer to in the seventh to propel the Orioles to victory.
+Wilkerson hit a two-run homer in the seventh inning to back a surprisingly effective performance by Baltimore's pitching staff, and the Orioles beat the Rays 2-1 Saturday in the opener of a split doubleheader.

-Not long after that, Baltimore traded its winningest pitcher, Andrew Cashner, to Boston for two 17-year-old minor league prospects.
-The swap hammered home the point that this year is significant to the rebuilding Orioles only in how it relates to the future.
+One night after yielding 20 hits to the Rays, Baltimore permitted only three hits - all in the third inning.
+The Orioles came in with a major league-high 5.69 ERA and the worst record in the big leagues.

-While the Rays chase their first postseason berth since 2013, Baltimore is staggering through a major overhaul and carrying the worst record in the big leagues (28-64).
+The loss ended Tampa Bay's three-game winning streak and stalled their pursuit of the first-place Yankees in the AL East.

-''We're a million miles away from being where we're going to be here sometime soon,'' manager Brandon Hyde insisted.
+Mychal Givens came in and did not allow a base runner in securing his seventh save.

-Charlie Morton (11-2) allowed two runs and six hits over six innings in the second game, outdoing Means in a matchup of two pitchers who were selected to the AL All-Star squad but didn't get into the game.
+''It was a nice game of pitching,'' manager Brandon Hyde said. ''We did a really good job, played good defense - and Wilkerson with a two-run homer.''

-In the opener, Mike Zunino hit his 100th career homer for a 1-0 lead in the third.
-The score stayed that way until Wilkerson connected on a 2-2 fastball from Colin Poche (2-2).
+After Mike Zunino greeted Yacabonis with a long ball in the third, the Rays held the lead until Anthony Santander singled to open the seventh and Wilkerson connected on a 2-2 fastball from Colin Poche (2-2).

-The homer came less than 24 hours after Wilkerson - an infielder/outfielder - pitched a perfect ninth in a mop-up role.
+Wilkerson put down the Rays in order in the ninth inning Friday night, no small feat for a utility infielder/outfielder.
+Just as impressive: Going deep against Poche.

 ''They're both good for the memory bank,'' Wilkerson said. ''I'll never forget either of those.
 I'll take today's over yesterday's, for sure.''